Half the world’s population lives in the yellow. The other half lives in the black.

 - The population data used in the map comes from NASA / SEDAC.
 It is based on 2000 populations, the latest data available for this level of resolution.

-- World borders courtesy of Thematic Mapping.
+- World borders GIS data comes from Thematic Mapping.

 More about my background